celebrating our common humanity.

 The finished work can be varnished, framed or photographed and printed.
 As always, the work will be professionally photographed and made into postcards for those involved to send out into the world to connect beyond their own community.

-Send me a note below if you would like to help support this project or help us with our next chapter of global travels through connecting the ANDs:
+Send me a note below if you would like to help support or participate in any of my connecting the ANDs projects: